Skip to content

 Direct billing (insurer pays the doctor directly, you pay nothing upfront) is increasingly common with major travel insurers.
 Call your insurer's 24/7 line first to check — it takes 5 minutes and can save you the cash flow.

-1. Direct via a home-visit service
+How does booking direct via a home-visit service work?

 Companies like OnCall Clinic and other licensed home-visit providers let you book online or by phone, give you transparent pricing upfront, dispatch a doctor in 30–90 minutes, and issue clean documentation.
 This is usually the cleanest path because the platform handles all the credentials/insurance/invoice logistics.